akash-network/node/_docs/design.md

 to the database workload.
 Furthermore, the web tier may not be hosted in the same datacenter as the database.

-On the Photon Network, clients can selectively allow communications to and between workloads by defining a connection topology within the manifest.
+On the Akash Network, clients can selectively allow communications to and between workloads by defining a connection topology within the manifest.
 Datacenters use this topology to configure firewall rules and to create a secure network between individual workloads as needed.